ctrliq/fuzzball-workflow-examples/openfoam/README.md

 Start the workflow by clicking play button.
 You will be prompted to name your workflow.
 After providing a name for your workflow, click "Start Workflow".
-After your workflow successfully start, you will be prompted to navigate to your workflow's status page where you can monitor the various steps of the workflow.
+After your workflow successfully starts, you will be prompted to navigate to the workflow status page where you can monitor the various steps of the workflow.

 To view outputs logged by the workflow, select a job (for example, `setup-blockmesh-decompose-par`) and navigate to the logs tab.